 Dependent data marts can be constructed using two different approaches.
-In the first approach, enterprise data warehouse, as well as data marts, are built so the operator can access both, whenever needed.
-In the second approach, also known as the federated approach, the results of ETL process are stored in a temporary storage area such as a common data bus instead of a physical database so the operator can only access the data mart.
+In the first approach, enterprise data warehouses and data marts are built so the operator can access both whenever needed.
+In the second approach, also known as the federated approach, the results of the ETL process are stored in a temporary storage area such as a common data bus instead of a physical database so the operator can only access the data mart.

-The latter methodology is not ideal as it occasionally yields a data junkyard in which all data originates from a shared source, but it’s mostly discarded.
+The latter data mart methodology is not ideal as it occasionally yields a data junkyard in which all data originates from a shared source, but it’s mostly discarded.

 As more and more independent data marts are constructed, the data redundancy also increases across the organization.
 This is because every independent data mart needs its own, usually a duplicate copy of the comprehensive business information.
 As these data marts directly access files and/or tables of the operational system, they considerably limit the scalability of the decision support systems (DSS).

 By using a hybrid data mart, you can combine data from several operational source systems in addition to a data warehouse.
-These data marts are particularly useful when you require ad hoc integration, for instance, after adding a new group or products to the business.
+These data marts are particularly useful when you require ad hoc integration, such as adding a new group or products to the business.

-database structures and item names into corporate expressions so that non-technical operators can easily use the data mart.
+Database structures and item names into corporate expressions so that non-technical operator can easily use the data mart.
 If necessary, you can also set up API and interfaces to simplify data access.